 Considering a $3+1$ decomposition of the space-time \cite{Gourgoulhon.2012}, the action is written as

-where $\boldsymbol{K}$ represents the extrinsic curvature of the spacial hypersurface, and $\Lambda$ is the cosmological constants.
+where $\boldsymbol{K}$ is the extrinsic curvature of the spacial hypersurface, and $\Lambda$ is the cosmological constants.
 For simplicity, we are going to consider $\Lambda = 0$.
-With $g_{\mu\nu}$ given by \eqref{BH metric}, and integrating in $\Omega$ \cite{Kuchar.1994}, the Lagrangian $\mathcal{L}$, given by
+With $g_{\mu\nu}$ given by \eqref{BH metric} and integrating in $\Omega$ \cite{Kuchar.1994}, the Lagrangian $\mathcal{L}$ of the action

 becomes